 In 1728, Colonel William Byrd and 19 others were sent on an expedition to determine the boundary between the colonies of Virginia and North Carolina.
 The surveying party began marking the line at the mouth of the Currituck River on the coast of Virginia, and went westward toward the mountains.
-When they reached what is now the Danville area, Colonel Byrd and his party encountered "the South Branch of the Roanoak River the first time, which we call the Dan."
-He described the river as "exceedingly Beautiful."
+When they reached what is now the Danville area, Colonel Byrd and his party encountered "the South Branch of the Roanoke River" which he called the "Dan" and described the river as "exceedingly beautiful."
 Why the "Dan"?
 Colonel Byrd never explained his choice.